vivekkkpatel/NoteX/README.md

-let,s Work in a Team
+lets Work in a Team 💪💪